 Cape Henlopen’s Thomas Ott won the state title at 220 for the second straight time, joined by teammate Aaron Mattioni who won his first title at 195.

-Page 2 of 2 - Other winners on Saturday included Brandon Wolfe who won the first state wrestling title for Delcastle since David Rhodes did it back in 1979.
+Other winners on Saturday included Brandon Wolfe who won the first state wrestling title for Delcastle since David Rhodes did it back in 1979.
 And Travis Testa of Conrad made some history becoming the first place-winner from the school since 1978.